 - 3 tablespoons roasted chicory root granules (organic best)

-- Let it simmer for about 3 minutes
+- Let it simmer for about a few minutes

 - Optional: add cardamom powder just before serving

-You can strain the solid parts right away, or leave the granules to soak longer for a fuller taste.
+You can strain the solid parts, or leave the granules to soak longer for a fuller taste.

-Another way is to grind the chicory to a finer powder.
-Use 2 teaspoons or so in a cup, pour hot water, add milk or cream and enjoy!
+Another way is to grind the chicory to a powder.
+Use 2 teaspoons or so in a cup, pour hot water, add milk or cream.

 2. Chicory & Dandelion Coffee